hackur/gemma3/README.md

 2. Create a virtual environment
 3. Install all required dependencies (including the specialized transformers version)
 4. Verify the installation
+5. Check for the presence of the `HF_TOKEN` environment variable

 ### Manual Setup